richburroughs/what-oncall-does-to-us/slides.md

 ![100%](images/cortisol_study_table.png)

-^ So you'll clearly see from this table...
-^ Some of these studies can be pretty hard to parse
+^ If there's anything you didn't understand about this study, just look at this table real quick ^ Some of these studies can be pretty hard to parse
 ^ I'm not an academic.
 I was a Theatre major in college and dropped out ^ It's ok to look at secondary sources